 If you are organising hustings the general rule is to invite all the candidates or all political parties campaigning in the election unless there is a clear and objective reason not to, to allow all those attending an equal opportunity to participate and for the hustings to be open to anyone to attend.
 If you wish to hold a husting then you should consult with the Students' Association to ensure you comply with relevant laws ie Political Parties, Elections and Referendums Act 2000 (PPERA) or Representation of the People Act 1983 (PRA).
 The Electoral Commission guidance sets out more points to consider if you are planning a hustings event.
 NUS has also produced General Election guide for SUs.

 The Student Media Groups pay an important role in facilitating debate amongst GCU students.
 Any issue can be reported on and debated within student media (provided the material complies with legal requirements, such as defamation law), however it is important to ensure that all debates are facilitated in a politically-neutral manner, ie fair and balanced way.
 Student media groups can communicate the outcome of meetings and positions in a standard, consistent and balanced manner, which does not stray into campaigning.

 We must be careful when affiliating clubs and societies that their Constitution meets the Students' Association charitable purposes and to review any potential planned campaigning on political issues.

-Party political clubs and societies may be formed and these societies are generally permitted to support the political party it relates to and are allowed to promote political views to members of GCU Students' Association (not members of the public).
-When political societies receive funds from the Students' Association, they must not use these funds to directly support political parties or candidates (eg hiring a minibus to canvass or by printing literature for the general public) but are allowed to affiliate to that party, ie you receive something in return for the payment.
+Party political societies may be formed and these societies are generally permitted to support the political party it relates to and are allowed to promote political views to members of GCU Students' Association (not members of the public).
+Students’ Associations may not donate funds to a political party directly or indirectly.
+When political societies receive funds from the Students' Association, they must not use these funds to directly support political parties or candidates (eg hiring a minibus to canvass or by printing literature for the general public) but they are allowed to use funds to affiliate to that party, ie you receive something in return for the payment (ie training, resources).